TrestenPool/Udemy-Spring-MVC-and-Hibernate/README.md

 > #### **Session object**
 > + A Session is used to get a **physical connection with a database**.
 The Session object is lightweight and designed to be **instantiated each time an interaction is needed with the database**.
 Persistent objects are saved and retrieved through a Session object.
->+ The session objects should not be kept open for a long time because they are **not usually thread safe** and they should be created and destroyed them as needed.
+> + The session objects should not be kept open for a long time because they are **not usually thread safe** and they should be created and destroyed them as needed.
+>
+> An instance of a session may exist in one of the following 3 states: <br>
+>> 1. **Transient** - A new instance of a persistent class, which is not associated with a Session and has no representation in the database and no identifier value is considered transient by Hibernate.
+>> 2. **Persistent** - You can make a transient instance persistent by associating it with a Session.
+A persistent instance has a representation in the database, an identifier value and is associated with a Session.
+>> 3. **Detached** - Once we close the Hibernate Session, the persistent instance will become a detached instance.

 > #### **Transaction object**
 > + A Transaction represents a unit of work with the database and most of the RDBMS supports transaction functionality.
 Transactions in Hibernate are handled by an underlying transaction manager and transaction (from JDBC or JTA).